UC Master Gardeners, Santa Clara County, CA

 Martial Cottle Park Demonstration Garden and Community Education Center

-Our four-acre parcel is within Santa Clara County's 287-acre Martial Cottle Park which showcases the area's farming past and celebrates the agricultural heritage of Santa Clara Valley.
-We showcase many aspects of gardening in this region, from native plants to vegetables to fruit trees and more.
+Our four-acre parcel is located within Santa Clara County's 287-acre Martial Cottle Park which showcases the agricultural heritage of Santa Clara Valley.
+Our gardens demonstrate many aspects of home gardening in this region, including native plants, vegetables, fruit trees, and more.

 Address: Martial Cottle Park, 5283 Snell Ave, San Jose, CA 95136